-What Taylor offers is an extrapolation of Hegel's model, he transfers the concept of recognition into a political sphere, rather than keeping it as an intersubjective, or psychological issue, and he bridges these spheres through the issue of culture.
-That is, personal identities are not composed of only pure personal stories, they include also a significant cultural component, many times an important part of any identity, and as such this component also requires recognition.
-Now, however, unlike the personal ‘other’, in classical recognition relations, in this new equation otherness is a political entity.
-It is so because though it is a personal need, when it comes to cultures people are only samples of that culture, if they were hurt, even potentially hurt, it is not out of a personal account, and not necessary directly, but as they are considered to belong to that culture.
-Not only that, as Marion-Young claims, having a dominate culture along subordinate culture makes an unavoidable situation of cultural imperialism as "the dominate meanings of a society render the particular perspectives of one's own group invisible at the same time as they stereotype one's group and mark it out as the other."
+In extending Hegel’s model, Taylor transfers the concept of recognition to the political sphere, rather than seeing it as an intersubjective or psychological issue, and he bridges these spheres through the question of culture.
+In his view, personal identities are not composed only of personal stories; they also include a significant cultural component, and as such this component requires recognition too.
+However, unlike the personal ‘other’, in the classic dialectic of recognition, in this new equation otherness is a political entity.
+This is so because while it is a personal need, when it comes to cultures people are only samples of that culture; if they are hurt, even potentially hurt, it is not so much on a personal level, and not necessarily directly, but only inasmuch as they are considered as belonging to that culture.
+Furthermore, as Iris Marion Young claims, having a dominant culture alongside a subordinate culture creates an unavoidable situation of cultural imperialism as “the dominant meanings of a society render the particular perspectives of one’s own group invisible at the same time as they stereotype one’s group and mark it out as the other.”
 (1990: 58-59).
-That is, even becoming an Other in society is kind of done damage.
+Thus, even becoming an Other in society is to undergo a form of oppression.

-As people are caged within this cultural imperialism then what needs amendment is the way weak cultures are publicly treated, and through that, indirectly, persons belonging to these cultures might receive recognition.
-And since culture is practiced publicly (through physical infrastructure, cultural institutions, budgets, legal protections, representing it within state’s institutions) it cannot only be recognized just on the level of consciousness and interpersonal communication, it obligates enabling the epistemic capabilities, cultural capital, and lingual capital to maintain that culture and ensure its flourishing and it obligates involving, and shaping accordingly, public institutions.
+As people are caged within this cultural imperialism, amendments are needed to improve the way weak cultures are publicly treated, such that, indirectly, persons belonging to these cultures might receive recognition.
+And since culture is practiced publicly (through physical infrastructure, cultural institutions, budgets, legal protections, institutionalization) it cannot be recognized only on the levels of consciousness and interpersonal communication; epistemic capabilities, cultural capital, and lingual capital are required to maintain that culture and ensure that it flourishes, and this, in turn, involves public institutions and shapes them accordingly.

-To Be in Dialogue
+Being in Dialogue

-Let us now follow, carefully, over Taylor's argument.
-The main crux within Taylor's argument is the place of dialogue within the process of recognition: "The crucial feature of human life is its dialogical character.
+Let us now follow Taylor’s argument in detail.
+The crux of Taylor’s argument is the place of dialogue within the process of recognition: “The crucial feature of human life is its dialogical character.
 We become full human agents, capable of understanding ourselves, and hence of defining our identity, through our acquisition of rich human languages of expression….
-The genesis of the human mind is in this sense not mono-logical, not something each person accomplishes on his or her own, but dialogical" (1992b: 32, Italics is mine).
+The genesis of the human mind is in this sense not mono-logical, not something each person accomplishes on his or her own, but dialogical” (1992b: 32, my italics).

 From the moment we speak about a dialectical process, the process becomes mutually obligatory.
 Both sides are ethically and epistemologically obligated to certain conditions of communication: normative, epistemological, ethical, and even aesthetic.
-As we enter dialogue we enter a game, and like any game, it has a universal rule of mutually accepting the rules of the game.
+When we enter into dialogue we join a game, and like any game, it is governed by the universal rule of mutually accepting the rules of the game.